 SPATIUM 1

-SPATIUM 1 (Space Precision Atomic-clock TIming Utility Mission) is a 2U Cubesat developed by Kyushu Institute of Technology (Kyutech).
+SPATIUM 1 (Space Precision Atomic-clock TIming Utility Mission) is a 2U Cubesat developed jointly by Nanyang Technological University (NTU) in Singapore and Kyushu Institute of Technology (Kyutech) in Japan.

 SPATIUM 1 is to demonstrate a new technique for ionosphere mapping using a constellation of CubeSats equipped with Chip Scale Atomic Clock (CSAC) to provide real-time three-dimensional mapping of ionosphere plasma density at the altitudes of electron density peak (200 to 400 km above the Earth).
 SPATIUM 1 will test the principle of the ionosphere mapping and total electron content (TEC) determination using satellite signal transmission with a dual-frequency and signal shift determination at the Ground Station using the same referenced CSAC clock.

 |Type / Application:||Ionospheric research, Technology|

 |Operator:||Nanyang Technological University (NTU), Kyushu Institute of Technology (Kyutech)|

 |Contractors:||Nanyang Technological University (NTU), Kyushu Institute of Technology (Kyutech)|

 |SPATIUM 1||1998-067||22.09.2018||Ta YLP-2||H-2B-304||with HTV 7, HSRC, STARS-Me, RSP 00|